rolcodes/rolcodes/README.md

 As a team lead, I oversee architecture decisions, review code, mentor junior devs, and help maintain a clean and efficient development process.
 Right now, I’m managing three active projects: maintaining the older version of our HR & Payroll system, leading a rebuild of the same system, and working on a personal ecommerce app to help small businesses in my community in Calamba.
 That personal project also helps support my family as we recover from financial setbacks from a failed business.

-I’m always learning, taking online courses, exploring new tools, and staying updated with what’s new in mobile development.
+I’m always learning, taking online courses, exploring new tools, and staying updated with what’s new in mobile development and AI.
 I’m also open to new opportunities where I can keep growing and contributing as both a developer and a team lead.

 ![](https://img.shields.io/badge/Flutter-02569B?logo=flutter&logoColor=fff)